EgeSythn/website/README.md

 ## What to do if you want more information?

 - Due to various concerns, from privacy to intellectual rights of team members, I cannot fully share everything.
-If you saw something mentioned and you want further information, or to look at a specific project and its codebase, you can contact me from the relevant _[email](mailto:dev_seyithan@outlook.com?subject=Web%20Contact:%20<Enter%20Subject%20Here>)_ on the website
+If you saw something mentioned and you want further information, or to look at a specific project and its codebase, you can contact me from the relevant _[email](mailto:dev_seyithan@outlook.com?subject=Web%20Contact:%20<Enter%20Subject%20Here>)_, which you can also find on the website.

 ## Relevant technologies